squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 [__Can I sponsor the project without a GitHub account?__](#sponsorship-account){ #sponsorship-account }

-Yes.
-You can support Material for MkDocs by sponsoring us on [Ko-fi], regardless of whether you have a GitHub account or not.
-However, please note that Insiders is provided as a private repository on GitHub.
-If after sponsoring, you'd like to gain access to the repository, you'll need to have a GitHub individual or bot account that can be added as a collaborator.
-If your organization doesn't use GitHub or/and host its repositories on other platforms, you can mirror the Insiders repository in your environment once you have access.
+No, you can't support Material for MkDocs if you don't have a GitHub account.
+GitHub Sponsors handles all transactions and access management for us.
+Please also note that the private Insiders repository is on GitHub, so in order to gain access, you'll need to have a GitHub individual or bot account that can be added as a collaborator.
+If your organization doesn't use GitHub or hosts its repositories on other platforms, you can mirror the Insiders repository in your environment once you have access.

 [__Which sponsoring tier should I choose?__](#sponsorship-tier){ #sponsorship-tier }